deadpixi/dpdb/README.rst

     [QUERIES]
     statement1=SELECT * FROM foo WHERE bar = ${baz}

-However, this "natural" mapping doesn't specification of multi-statement queries or named positional arguments.
+However, this "natural" mapping doesn't support specification of multi-statement queries or named positional arguments.

 (Note that JSON files are also "natural" to use, but without line breaks in strings it's hard to make large queries readable.)